 I then immediately went and got the Pasha’s permission to go to Kagithane.
 I spent 40 gold bullion to buy two kayim, food and drinks and, together with five or six Agas, pitched our tents in the shadow of the great oak trees along the Kagithane river, thus settling, we started our feast of reason and the flow of soul to continue day and night.

-During the two months from the beginning of the month of Recep until the holy crescent of Ramazan appears in the sky there has been such amusements and pleasures on these green fields that no words can fully describe.
+During the two months from the beginning of the month of Recep until the holy crescent of Ramazan appears in the sky there have been such amusements and pleasures on these green fields that no words can fully describe.
 All gentry, noblemen and prodigal sons of the plutocrats of Istanbul adorned the valley with more than three thousand tents.
 Every night these tents were illuminated with thousands of candles, oil lamps, and lanterns.
 In the evening, the leading groups were entertained by musicians, singers, minstrels and performers like the Ahmed group, Cevahir group, Nazli group, Garibanu group, Abide group, Zumrut group, Postalci group, Batakoglu group, Hasena group, Samurka group, who played many tunes on their “Ceng-ur Rebab” “Santur”, tambour and “Ud-u Kanun” until sunrise while hundred thousand fireworks adorned the sky with lightning, stars, butterflies, etc., and the entire Kagithane was bathed in this radiant splendor.
 Guns were fired from dawn to dusk.
 Besides these tents, scattered along the two banks of the Kagithane river, were more than two thousand shops vending not only foods and drinks but also myriad valuables.
 Every day the clowns, jesters, magicians, weightlifters, ropedancers, acrobats, jugglers, jongleurs, bear, monkey, donkey and dog trainers, puppet shows, birdmen, and sword eaters, about three hundred and sixty entertainers performed and made a great profit.
 Four Janissary platoons were assigned by the palace to maintain order in this area.
 Most of these Janissaries used to swim in the Kagithane river.

 Never in history, there has been such union of gentlemen and scholars.